arnabs542/oj/problemSolving.md

         - arithmetic
 - Refine STATE we are tracking to use STATE TRANSITION/RECURRENCE RELATION
     - Define state that WON'T LOSE INFORMATION for state transition function
+    - Use range state if discrete states form a continuous interval
     - Define state that's TRACTABLE
     - Augment/ADD STATE by another dimension of if current dimensions are insufficient